rrcobb/backgammon/Readme.md

 We also need ways of measuring different strategies against each other, for comparison.

-For one thing: expectimax is losing to the depth-0 evaluation function, so I've probably got the implementation wrong?
+For one thing: expectimax is losing to the depth-0 evaluation function, so I've probably got the implementation wrong.
+For one thing, the evaluation function does not know/care about which player is calling it; for another, we're not min/maxing correctly; there's also likely some other sources of error.
+When running pure evaluate against itself, white wins more than expected; that seems wrong.

+There's also likely some other issues with the way updates and keys work..
+I'm seeing a few errors on my asserts, which shouldn't happen.

 ## Reading